Breadcrumb

 • medical rehabilitation within the framework of ZUS disability pension prevention,

-• subsidising, as part of ZUS accident prevention, activities of contribution payers intended to help maintain earning capacity throughout the period of professional activity.
+• subsidising, as part of ZUS accident prevention, activities of contribution payers intended to help maintain earning capacity throughout the period of professional activity,

-• child-care benefit,
+• child-support benefit,

 • ‘Good Start’ benefit,